fpicarras/obsidian-main-vault/Universidade/classes/csph-ISPC.md

 Instead of a typical for loop, we can use **foreach** that automatically maps the loops and variables for us.

 > It is important, for efficiency purposes, that we distribute the data in an interleaved manner.
 So that the that is efficiently mapped to the lanes (instead of the blocked manner which is better for threads).

+## Sum Reduction
+Imagine that we need to sum all elements in an array, we can't have multiple instances adding to the same register, that concurrency would corrupt the data.
+Therefore we use (from the ISPC library) **reduce_add()**
 ***
 # Inner Workings
 - **Compiling**: The ISPC compiler translates this code into efficient SIMD instructions specific to the target hardware.
 For example, it might generate AVX2 or AVX-512 instructions, depending on the CPU.